Starting the Sarajevo Tunnel Tour

 Tunnel of Hope Tour

-We'll meet at the indicated time at Zelenih Beretki 30, and then we'll head towards one of the most impressive places in the capital.
+We'll meet at the indicated time at Zelenih Beretki 30 and then head towards one of the most significant places in the capital.

-The road will take us through the Sniper Avenue, which was one of the most dangerous places in the city during the war.
-Then we'll pass by the Markale market, where a significant massacre occurred during the siege of Sarajevo.
+The route will take us through Sniper Avenue, known as one of the most dangerous areas during the war.
+We will then pass by the Markale market, site of a major massacre during Sarajevo's siege.

-Next, we'll see the Presidency building, a key point in the political organization during the war, and the RTV Dom, the television building that kept the population informed during emergencies.
-As we make our way through the city, we'll discuss the design of communist neighborhoods and how these suburbs reflect Sarajevo's contemporary history.
+Next, we'll see the Presidency building, a key political site during the war, and the RTV Dom, the television building that informed the public during security crises.
+As we traverse the city, we'll discuss the design of the communist neighborhoods, reflecting Sarajevo's contemporary history.

-After learning about these events, we'll arrive at the entrance to the Sarajevo Tunnel, located 5 meters (16 feet) underground and built in 1993 to escape the city during the Bosnian War.
-This 800-metre-long (2,624 feet) underground passageway, also known as the Tunnel of Hope, provided food, medicine and a connection to the outside world.
-Inside the museum, we'll explore the secrets of its construction and hear stories from those who lived through this time.
-Visitors had to wear a mask to pass through it due to the lack of ventilation.
+After learning about these historical events, we'll arrive at the entrance to the Sarajevo Tunnel, located 5 meters (16 feet) underground and built in 1993 to facilitate escape during the war.
+This 800-metre-long (2,624 feet) underground passageway, known as the Tunnel of Hope, connected Sarajevo to the outside world during the siege, delivering food, medicine, and crucial links.
+Inside the museum, we will uncover the secrets of its construction and listen to stories from survivors.
+Visitors had to wear a mask to navigate due to the lack of ventilation.

-Finally, we will return to the meeting point and say goodbye after a 2.5 hour tour.
+Finally, we will return to the meeting point and conclude the 2.5-hour tour.

 Included